 When the JPEG format was developed, the only way to rotate an image was to move all the pixels around and then rewrite the entire image.
 That was time consuming and more prone to failure or loss of quality if done incorrectly.

 Because the orientation setting wasn’t part of the original JPG format, not all programs make use of it.
-Even within Microsoft implementation of the orientation setting is erratic.
+Microsoft’s implementation of JPG orientation setting was slow and erratic.

-Worst of all, Office applications via Insert Picture don’t obey the orientation setting so you can get the reverse problem.
+Older Office applications via Insert Picture don’t obey the orientation setting even if Windows does.
 The Insert Picture dialog uses the Windows Explorer preview feature which does ‘see’ the orientation and previews the image correctly.
-But the inserted image can appear differently in the documents because Office which ignores the orientation setting.
+But the inserted image can appear differently in the documents because older Office ignores the orientation setting.

 Don’t you love the consistency across Microsoft products?

 Some programs have an option to obey the rotate setting or not.